 Tax Court Lawyers in Alton

-Tax courts in the U.S. have a few distinct features.
-Perhaps most notably, people who are not admitted to practice law in Illinois, or in any other jurisdiction, are allowed to represent clients in tax court.
-However, non-lawyers must take, and pass, a fairly challenging exam to demonstrate that they have an in-depth understanding of U.S. tax law.
+Tax courts in the U.S. have a few unique features.
+Perhaps most notably, people who are not admitted to practice law in New Hampshire, or in any other jurisdiction, are authorized to represent clients in tax court.
+However, non-lawyers must take, and pass, a fairly difficult exam to demonstrate that they have an in-depth understanding of U.S. tax law.
 If someone is already a lawyer, however, they can practice before a tax court without taking this exam.

-Do I Need a Alton, Illinois Tax Attorney?
+Do I Need a Alton, New Hampshire Tax Attorney?

 Federal law authorizes some non-lawyers to represent parties in tax court.
 However, tax law is a fairly complex and specialized legal field.
 Most lawyers who practice tax law do not practice any other area of law, giving you an idea of how specialized it is.

 So, if you plan on going to tax court, it should go without saying that you should hire an Alton, New Hampshire tax attorney.
 While a non-lawyer admitted to practice before tax court may well give you qualified representation, you will have much stronger recourse against a licensed attorney if they negligently botch your case.